getsentry/rfcs/text/0129-video-replay-envelope.md

 # Motivation

 We need this to to capture replays on platforms where it's not possible/feasible to produce an HTML DOM (i.e. the native format supported by RRWeb).
+For example: mobile apps.

 <!-- # Supporting Data -->
 <!-- Metrics to help support your decision (if applicable). -->